 As part of a series in which the artists use only bodily gestures to describe a form for Mohammed Rahis Mollah, their welder-collaborator, to make, they invited Kiori Kawai to choreograph descriptions of the recent welded sculptures.
-In turn, the artists produce new sculptures by themselves enacting and replicating Kawai’s choreographies for the welder, who mimics it with metal form.
-The triangle of comprehension created between the welder, the artists, and the dancer relies on the movement of the body, on dance: mimetic origination, and finally, in the call and response between artwork and exhibition visitor, whatever form that may take.
+In turn, the artists produce new sculptures, themselves enacting and replicating Kawai’s choreographies for the welder, who mimics it with metal form.
+The triangle of comprehension created between the welder, the artists, and the dancer relies on the movement of the body, on dance (mimetic origination), and finally, in the call and response between artwork and exhibition visitor, whatever form that may take.
 The list of others with whom they work in this way goes on, through poetry, video, and imagined architecture—always serving an origination of new artwork, in the call and response.

 Live Performance: Mirroring Medusa, Saturday, April 16th, 9:00pm